percona/xtradb-cluster-tutorial/Readme.rst

 Tutorial Students
 ------------------

-If you are attending a conference tutorial, start with the `Initial Setup <doc/Initial%20Setup.rst>`_.
+If you are attending a conference tutorial, start with ``doc/Initial Setup.rst``.
 It is *highly* recommended you do these steps *before* the conference and are subjected to dodgy conference WiFi as the steps require downloading a lot of software.

 Individual Learners
 ---------------------

 If you are not attending a conference tutorial, you may wish to start follow the Tutorial steps rigidly above, or just get the working environment setup and start poking around.
-In either case, the `Initial Setup </doc/Initial%20Setup.rst>`_ document for details on setting up the environment on the machine of your choosing.
+In either case, the ``doc/Initial Setup.rst`` document for details on setting up the environment on the machine of your choosing.

-From there, the `documented modules <doc/>`_ are mostly self-contained, though some depened on previous steps.
+From there, all the documented modules under ``doc/`` are mostly self-contained, though some depened on previous steps modules to a degree.

 Contributors